Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 Direct deposits to Fairlay will continue to be possible via www.bitcoin-betting.com/deposit.
 This form will lead you to an instance of BTCPayServer on www.bitcoin-betting.org to process your deposit.

 For every deposit you need to generate a new deposit address.
 Do not reuse addresses!

+See more in the Funding your Bitcoin Betting Account

+## Funding your Bitcoin Betting Account

+### Bridge from Fairlay

+During the transition period funds can be easily bridged from Fairlay by sending a certain mBTC amount to the Fairlay user "bridge".
+You must indicate your Bitcoin Betting user id  in the reference field (and nothing else).
+So for example  15.
+Do not write "15" or 'user 15' or anything further or the transaction will fail.
+Test with small amounts first.
+The bridge is free of any charge.

+### Withdraw mBTC from Bitcoin Betting to Fairlay

+You can send mBTC back by making a transfer to user 1.
+Do not send mETH or mWBTC.
+You must reference your Fairlay user API ID in the reference field.
+Fairlay user id can be found in your Profile section.
+For example: 1016024.
+Do not write anything further.

+### Direct BTC Deposits:

+BTC Deposits to Bitcoin Betting are possibe via www.bitcoin-betting.com/deposit.
+If you choose WBTC as betting currency, all your funds are held in a smart contract.
+When you choose BTC, your funds will be stored in the Fairlay cold wallet.

+### Bridge from Ethereum

+It is encouraged to use WBTC as main currency for betting.
+To perform any deposit and withdrawal a small amount of Ether is required in your wallet.
+To obtain WBTC with BTC there are many possibilities:

+1. Bridge BTC to tBTC on https://dashboard.threshold.network/tBTC/mint.
+This will take around 1 hour.
+Then you can swap tBTC vs WBTC on curve.fi.
+Around 10 USD worth of ETH are probably required to make this transaction.
+2. Buy WBTC by depositing BTC on Binance.
+3. Use Thorswap

+Also ETH or BTC do exist on the platform and can be used for betting.
+More currencies can be created and minted by using the API.

+## Incentives to switch

+On Fairlay a fee bomb was implemented.
+Commissions for newly created markets will rise by 0.01% each two weeks.
+This is to incentivize a slow but steady transition to the new platform.

+## How to participate and connect

+Plase check https://github.com/Fairlay/Bitcoin-Betting  for details

 ## Why is the change necessary?